jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 Certain kinds of optimizations might not be visible in the median numbers, but may do a huge difference in 90th, 95th and 99th percentile.
 In general, you should probably avoid using averages, as they can be very misleading, and strongly consider using tools that provide [percentile data and bucketed distribution graphs](https://www.dynatrace.com/news/blog/why-averages-suck-and-percentiles-are-great/) instead.

-Keep in mind that independent events *are independent*; [you can not just sum the averages or percentiles](https://www.slideshare.net/vividcortex/monitoring-with-percentiles/38) and assume the obtained data will be representative.
+Keep in mind that independent events *are independent*; [you can not just sum the averages or percentiles](https://www.slideshare.net/vividcortex/monitoring-with-percentiles/38) and assume the obtained data will be representative or meaningful.

 # Be mindful with analytics

-As mentioned at the beginning of this article, analyzing global data set can be misleading.
+As mentioned at the beginning of this article, analyzing a global data set can be misleading.
 For example, some features on your website might only be available to the logged in users.
 This might mean that the performance outlook of your landing page for the logged in and not logged user might be very different.

 **Identify the main criteria that affect performance, and be able to narrow down your analytics view** to compare between the multiple variants (logged in/not logged in, mobile/desktop etc.)